EvaFrossard/EvaFrossard.github.io/index.md

 By drawing on patterns from previous YouTuber experiences, we’ll analyse key metrics— such as your channel type, initial popularity, posting frequency—to offer tailored strategies for re-engagement, so that you can fully focus on the fun and creative aspect of your job !

-Our motivation stems from the spread of <b>online backlash<b>, that has visibly impacted creators on YouTube and other platforms.
+Our motivation stems from the spread of <b>online backlash</b>, that has visibly impacted creators on YouTube and other platforms.
 Eager to offer them unforeseen solutions and break the stigma on subscribers loss, we aim to help you make informed decisions about your next steps to rebuild audience trust.
 </p>
   <img src = '/assets/img/suit.jpeg' style="margin-left: 30px;"/>
 </div>